From Jesus to Constantine: A History of Early Christianity by Bart Ehrman (Audible)

 2. Tell Your Story—or Someone Else Will Do It Worse.

 Early Christianity survived because it built its own canon.
 Literal canon.
 With scrolls.
 Your business probably doesn’t need scripture, but you do need a narrative.
 Why your rings?
 Why your listings?
-If you don’t control the story, your competitors (or customers) will make one up for you—and it’ll be way less flattering.
+If you don’t control the story, your competitors (or customers) will make one up for you — and it will be way less flattering.

 3. Start with the Underserved—Then Flip the Table.

 Christians didn’t pitch Caesar first.
-They went to slaves, women, immigrants—the people nobody else bothered to market to.
+They went to slaves, women, and immigrants — the people nobody else bothered to market to.
 If your stuff isn’t resonating with the high-ticket crowd, stop chasing them.
-Find the ignored, the overlooked, the niche-with-cash.
+Find the ignored, the overlooked, and the niche-with-cash.
 Build community where others see crumbs.
 You don’t need to impress the emperor to change the empire.
 You need 12 die-hard apostles who’ll repost everything you launch.

-Final verdict: From Jesus to Constantine is the best book on early Christianity for anyone who’s ever looked at the Bible and thought, “This could use a funnel strategy.”
+Final verdict: From Jesus to Constantine is the best book on early Christianity for anyone who has ever looked at the Bible and thought, “This could use a funnel strategy.”
 It’s clear, methodical, and Ehrman doesn’t pull punches.
 Read it for the theology.
 Stay for the business acumen.